xtoeffel/pytchy/docs/index.md

 # Welcome to Pytchy

-`Pytchy` is a *Python* program for the generation of cross stitch pattern from *PNG* files.
+Generate cross stitch pattern from _PNG_ files.

-The tool runs from the command line (or *shell*) or as a simple graphical user interface (GUI).
+The tool runs from the command line (or *shell*) or as a simple graphical user interface (GUI) application.

+_Pytchy_ is programmed in _Python_.

 ## License and Liability
-`Pytchy` is free software licensed under the *GNU Public License*.
+_Pytchy_ is free software licensed under the *GNU Public License*.

-The software comes with NO WARRANTY and NO GUARANTEE.
-The developer (programmer) is not liable for any damage that might occur due to the use or installation of the software.
+The software comes with _no warranty_ and _no guarantee_.
+The developer
+(programmer) is not liable for any damage that might occur due to the use or installation of the software.